-Field crews based all monitoring on publicly available harvest documents. and timberland owner information.
-We assumed all structures were legally permitted, as activities associated with the 150 Foot Exemption are required to be linked to a permitted structure, and determining compliance with building county requirements was outside the monitoring. scope of this Monitoring also included cases where timberland owners treated their own property within 150 feet of permitted structures on adjacent ownerships, as allowed under the Forest Practice Rules.
+Field crews based all monitoring on publicly available harvest documents, and timberland owner information.
+We assumed all structures were legally permitted, as activities associated with the 150 Foot Exemption are required to be linked to a permitted structure, and determining compliance with county building requirements was outside the scope of this monitoring.
+Monitoring also included cases where timberland owners treated their own property within 150 feet of permitted structures on adjacent ownerships, as allowed under the Forest Practice Rules.
 Residual tree measurements (Table 2) were restricted to conifer species, in line with the intent of the Exemption for commercialization of timber, with qualitative data gathered on non-commercial species.
-The requirements set forth in TRA No. 4 and the Ready For Wildfire Defensible Space Guidelines were used as the basis for addressing defensible space, tree spacing, and ladder fuel treatment.
+A plain language interpretation of the requirements set forth in 1038(c), TRA No. 4, and the Ready For Wildfire Defensible Space Guidelines were used as the basis for addressing defensible space, tree spacing, and ladder fuel treatment.
 We measured tree spacing based on distance between tree boles, as a non-subjective measurement, as opposed to the more subjective distance between crown drip line.
-Binned groups were used for maximum ladder fuel heights within the immediate proximity of each tree or stump.
+Binned groups, e.g. "Under 2 feet", "2 to 5 feet", were used for maximum ladder fuel heights within the immediate proximity of each tree or stump.